clintaire/PyGCA/README.md

 - **Customizable settings** for different project needs

 > **[!TIP]**
-> To better understand the __functional__ areas of each operator category and where they overlap, the following  diagram visually represents the __scope__ of PyGC:
+> To better understand the __functional__ areas of each operator category and where they overlap, the following  diagram visually represents the __scope__ of PyGCA:

 ```plaintext
       +----------------------------+